 - time 8th-12th grade

-Founded by Hebrew College alumna Rabbi Shahar Colt `16, the program bring together a dedicated and diverse group of Jewish teens who are excited to delve into traditional Talmudic text and find contemporary meaning relevant to our lives.
+Teen Beit Midrash of Hebrew College is a pluralistic and inclusive after school program for teens in grades 8-12.
+The program brings together a dedicated and diverse group of Jewish teens who are excited to delve into traditional Talmudic text and find contemporary meaning relevant to our lives.
 We open the library of our Jewish heritage to help teens understand our multi-voiced, nuanced tradition and gain the skills to reach their own conclusions.
-Talmud study enables us to hone our reasoning and persuasive argument skills that are applicable to all aspects of our lives.
-Together, we study, share dinner together, build community and learn and have fun.
+Together we learn, build community, and have fun.

 Questions about Teen Beit Midrash